5u5iu5/opentracing_spark/README.md

-# Opentracing demo.
+# OpenTracing demo.

-The main goal is to understand how to works opentracing with a couple of simple Spark core microservices.
+The main goal is to understand how to works OpenTracing with a couple of simple Spark core microservices.

 ## Simple Flow